 Initially the Society was mainly concerned with helping Chinese women who had suffered domestic violence and the breakdown of family life by offering practical, social and emotional support.
 Health education and health promotion were also high on the agenda.

-Since 1997, the organization grows year by year.
+Since 1997, the organisation grows year by year.
 In 1997, its services have been extended to meeting the needs of the Chinese elderly and their families, which includes children and Chinese youth.
 From 1999 the Society has expanded once more to meet growing demands and now runs projects based at the Centre for Chinese women, elderly, adult education, employment service, youth, children and those with mental health needs.
 In 2002 the Centre became an approved UK Online Learning Centre.
 Wai Yin has also been assessed and granted Investor in People quality mark in this year.

 - Sheung Lok Elderly Luncheon Club based in Ardwick to provide health and social care to Elderly and people with mental health support needs.